ihabadly/VHDL-Basics/README.md

 ## Usage

-1. Grab a copy of this repository to your computer local folder (i.e. C:\projects):
+1. Grab a copy of this repository to your computer's local folder (i.e. C:\projects):

     ```sh
     $ cd projects